VineetKurapati/Text-Summeriser_CloudComputing/README.md

 3. Click the "Summarize" button to generate a summary.
 4. View the summarized text in the result page.

-## Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests to help improve this project.

 ## Credits